MohamedAlFahim/MuonScript/README.md

 // conditions, and returns False otherwise. constraint IsNumber(T) = (T == std.Int) or (T == std.Float)

-// We want the types of a and b to satisfy IsNumber.
-// The round brackets are important in this case as without them,
-// MuonScript would think that we want to receive generic
-// parameters that satisfy IsNumber. generic T: (IsNumber), U: (IsNumber), V: (IsNumber) func add(a: T, b: U) -> V {
+// We want the types of a and b, as well as the return type, to satisfy IsNumber. generic typename T: IsNumber, typename U: IsNumber, typename V: IsNumber func add(a: T, b: U) -> V {
     return a + b
 }